thechib12/Lava_Programming_Language/README.md

 Also we wanted to include some references to movies and such, but thats something you would have to find out yourself

+### Features
+- Variable declaration with the option to initialize it.
+- Variable assingment with expression, functions, constants, arrays and other variables.
+- Local variables in global scope and in function scope.
+- Shared variables will be put in shared memory which can be accessed by other threads.
+- Functions in a single scope, only at the global can functions be defined.
+- Special `main` function.
+The runtime system starts your program by calling `main` function first.
+- `if-then-else` branching.
+- `while` loops.
+- `fork` and `join` to execute tasks in parallel.
+- Arrays with primitive types which will be evaluated at run-time.

 ### Syntax
 We define the following keywords with its translation.